Reasons to File Bankruptcy Now

 3. You just started back to work after unemployment or started a higher paying job.

 To qualify for a Chapter 7 bankruptcy, you have to show that your income over the previous six months doesn’t exceed a certain amount.
-That amount is calculated on a form that most people call the Means Test.
+That amount is calculated through a the Means Test.
 It takes into account your state’s median income, your income for the previous six months and many of your expenses, like the mortgage, car payment, utilities and other household expenses, medical costs, insurance, food, clothing, etc.

 If you’ve been unemployed, the longer you wait to file bankruptcy after you get a job, the higher your average monthly income will be.
 The average monthly income figure could grow too high to allow you to file a Chapter 7 case.